 Paul Stevenson studied physics at the University of Oxford, worked for one year at the University of Tennessee in Knoxville, and has been at the University of Surrey since 2000.
-He works on mainly nuclear structure and reaction theory, along with some mathematical and computational physics, and some quantum biology.
+He works on nuclear structure and reaction theory, quantum computation, mathematical and computational physics, and some quantum biology.
 Since 2020 he has been an AWE William Penney Fellow

 Areas of specialism